43rd Annual New York Regional Graduate Mathematics Conference

 Registration for the 43rd Annual New York Regional Graduate Mathematics Conference is now closed.
 Thank you all for registering.

 Date: Saturday March 24, 2018 8:30am

 This year's 43rd Annual New York Regional Graduate Mathematics Conference at Syracuse University will be held on Saturday March 24, 2018.
-Our first confirmed keynote speakers is Dr. Emily Riehl.
 The Syracuse Graduate Mathematics Conference is run entirely by graduate students and is generously supported by the American Mathematical Society and the National Science Foundation under Grant No. DMS 1800121.

 The conference consists of two plenary talks and 15-18 graduate student talks given in parallel sessions.
 All graduate students at any stage of their graduate education are welcome and encouraged to give a 20-25 minute talk.
 Talks may be expository or on the student's research.

 Registration and all graduate student talks will take place in Carnegie Library.
 Opening remarks and both Plenary talks will take place in Shemin Auditorium (Shaffer art building).
 Both locations are highlighted on the Syracuse University map.